Sparkling Gourami Trichopsis Pumila Sale

 Sparkling Gourami Tank Mates

-They may be susceptible to nipping from other more dominant fish who see their fins as food!
+The Sparkling gourami is so small it could fit on your thumb - this makes them susceptible to nipping from other more dominant fish who see their fins as food!